LooihV/IOT_EMASA/Documentation/Api-usability/README.md

 POST /api/v1/pass/reset/

-Genera una contraseña temporal para el usuario autenticado y la envía por correo.
+Generates a temporary password for the authenticated user and sends it by mail.

-##### Request: (tiene que estar autenticado)
+##### Request: (Have to be authenticated)

 	{
- 	 "email": "usuario@dominio.com"
+ 	 "email": "user@domain.com"
 	}

 ##### Response:

 	{
- 	 "mensage": "Se ha enviado una contraseña temporal a tu correo."
+ 	 "mensage": "We have send a temporary password to your email."
 	}

 #### 1.3.
 Cambio de contraseña temporal por una nueva definida.

 POST /api/v1/pass/change/

-Cambia la contraseña del usuario por una nueva.
+Change de users password for a new one.

-##### Request: (autenticado)
+##### Request: (Have to be authenticated)

 	{
- 	 "old_password": "temporalRecibida",
+ 	 "old_password": "temporarypassword",
- 	 "new_password": "contraseñaNueva"
+ 	 "new_password": "thenewpassword"
 	}

 ##### Response:

 	{
- 	 "message": "Contraseña actualizada correctamente en ambas APIs"
+ 	 "message": "Password correctly updated in both APIs"
 	}

 #### 1.4.
 Administrar usuarios.

 GET /api/v1/Users/

-Lista usuarios.
-Solo los superusers pueden ver actuar sobre todos los usuarios.
+Users list.
+Just superusers can see and act over all the users.

 POST /api/v1/Users/

-Crea un usuario nuevo.
+Creates a new user.

-##### Request: (autenticado)
+##### Request: (Have to be authenticated)

 ![Image](https://github.com/user-attachments/assets/9f82f4cf-4feb-4523-822f-8a6f4a2f1483)

 ##### Response:

 	{
-  	 "message": “Usuario creado con éxito"
+  	 "message": “User succesfully created"
 	}

 DELETE /api/v1/Users/id del usuario